cborchert/algoliasearchdemo/README.md

 heroku buildpacks:add --index 2 heroku/ruby
 git push heroku master
 ```
+You'll need to push up your keys to your heroku app using `figaro heroku:set -e production`

+You'll then need to run `rails db:migrate` and `rails db:seed` from the Heroku client to set up the database.

+*Phew* You should be ready to go, now.

 Or, you could save yourself the stress and use the [demo](https://algoliasearchdemo.herokuapp.com) ;-)